Reviews You Can Rely On

 The Sea to Summit Ether Light XT Extreme is the one for you if you like camping in the cold and need cozy warmth beneath you.
 It offers targeted insulation zones in the areas where women tend to get chilly, and the shape is designed for more width in the hip area instead of the shoulders.
 It is 4 inches thick, quiet, and includes a pump sack for inflation.
 Made from high-quality materials and supportive air-sprung cells, we also appreciate some of the cool features, like the “pillow lock system” to attach your favorite compatible pillow.

-As is normally the case, there's a price to pay for all this comfort and warmth — this pad is heavy at just over a pound and a half and doesn't pack down as small as lighter weight pads.
-It's also pretty pricey, so be ready for a large investment.
-Still, we think the price and extra heft are worth it if you truly want to be comfortable in cold camping scenarios — next time you're sleeping out, and the temperatures dip, we know you won't be disappointed.
+As one may expect, there's a price to pay for all this warmth and comfort — this pad is heavy at just over a pound and a half and doesn't pack down as small as lighter weight pads we tested.
+It's also rather expensive, so be ready for a large investment.
+Downsides aside, we think the price and extra heft are worth it if you truly want to be comfortable in cold camping scenarios — next time you're sleeping out, and the temperatures dip, we know you won't be disappointed.
 Another warm and cozy option is the Sea to Summit Comfort Plus SI, though it's even heavier than the XT Extreme.

 Read more: Sea to Summit Ether Light XT Extreme review